SylviaOne/Repo-hub/README.md

-## It was raining cats and dogs the other day.
-I almost stepped in a poodle.
+## A termite walks into a bar and asks “Is the bar tender here?”